 This article describes the Judeo-Christian call to be stewards over the Earth.

-This site offers extensive scriptural references for this religion and environment views.
+This site offers many scriptural references for the Christian religion and the environment.

 Devote thyself single-mindedly to the Faith, and thus follow the nature designed by Allah, the nature according to which He has fashioned mankind.
 There is no altering the creation of Allah.
 (Qur’an 30:30)